 Sometime next year, American will eliminate its current award chart with ironclad redemption rates when redeeming miles to fly American.
 That means these discounted (or sometimes elevated) web special prices will become the norm.

 Fly to Europe in the Off-Season

 American Airlines' award chart specifically carves out cheaper rates for traveling during the off-peak.

-So if Europe is on your mind for 2021 or even 2022, that means you can get there and back for 45,000 AAdvantage miles round-trip in economy – down from the norm of 60,000 miles.
+So if Europe is on your mind for 2023 (and it should be!), that means you can get there and back for 45,000 AAdvantage miles round-trip in economy – down from the norm of 60,000 miles.

 And one of the beauties of using AA miles is that you can generally tack on a connecting domestic flight for 0 miles.
-So if you’re not already in Dallas-Fort Worth (DFW), for example, you can simply start your search from your home airport and book the one-stop itinerary for free.
+So if you're not already in Philadelphia (PHL), for example, you may be able to simply start your search from your home airport and book the one-stop itinerary for the same rate.

 … Or in Business Class